akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/guide/4-deploying.md

 ## Repeat for the other region

-If you haven't already, repeat the steps for namespace, rbac, and database secret in the other region.
+If you haven't already, repeat the steps for namespace, rbac, database secret, and database schema in the other region.

 ## Deploy shopping-cart-service

 We are going to deploy the `shopping-cart-service` in region `us-east-2`.

-This is for deploying:
+This step is for deploying:

 * Java: https://github.com/akka/akka-projection/tree/main/samples/grpc/shopping-cart-service-java
 * Scala: https://github.com/akka/akka-projection/tree/main/samples/grpc/shopping-cart-service-scala